 What will I study?

-Full program – 200 points of coursework, comprising:
+- 200 points of coursework

-If you wish to complete a general Master of Education without a specialisation, you may choose subjects from across the range of elective and specialisation subjects.
+To specialise in a particular area, you must successfully complete each of the four specialisation subjects.
+However, if you wish to complete a general Master of Education without a specialisation, you may choose subjects from across the range of elective and specialisation subjects.

 Explore this course

 Explore the subjects you could choose as part of this degree.